Sravani-G96/Buddies_MyApp/gradle/README.md

 # Buddies App

 ## Description
 The Buddies App is a native Android application built using Kotlin and Jetpack Compose.
-It provides a platform for students and faculty of the Islamic University of Science and Technology (IUST) to engage in discussions, share posts with images, follow other users, view profiles.
+It provides a platform for friends and family members to share images and view profiles and follow other users.

 ## Features
 - User authentication: Users can sign up, log in, and log out securely using Firebase Authentication.